jon-harper/OmniBox/docs/history/index.md

     - Simplified HSI assembly section.
 - [Repository](https://github.com/jon-harper/OmniBox)
     - Some file names have additional qualifiers where multiple variations now exist, e.g. "stock" vs. "HSI".
-    - Fixed a number of stable files that were never moved from `unstable`.
+    - Fixed a number of stable files that were never copied or updated from `unstable`.

 ## Gallery